owainkenwayucl/apptainer_examples/almalinux_python/README.md

 This example contains an Apptainer "definition" file [`alma_python.def`](./alma_python.def) which builds a container with the latest version of AlmaLinux (at time of writing 9.3), and a virtualenv with Numba and which runs the Numba enabled [Python Example](https://github.com/UCL-RITS/pi_examples/tree/master/python3_numba_pi_dir).

+This can be built on Myriad without being `root`!

 ## Instructions:

+Clone this repository onto your home area on Myriad (other RC systems are available).
+Change directory to this directory and then:

 ### Build: